 RESOLVED:

-The GNSO Council approves the Charter and appoints [Name] as the GNSO Appointed (Co-)Chair and Member to the CCWG.
+The GNSO Council approves the Charter.

-Each GNSO Stakeholder Group will identify one member for the CCWG by [date] taking into account the charter requirement that best efforts should be made to ensure that members:
+Each GNSO Stakeholder Group will identify one member for the CCWG by 5 December 2016 taking into account the charter requirement that best efforts should be made to ensure that members:

 Have sufficient and appropriate motivation (and ideally expertise) to participate in the substance of the work of the CCWG.
 Appropriate experience could, for example, include experience with allocation and final disbursement of funds;